akaterra/udb.py/readme.rst

   record = {'a': 'A', 'b': 'B'}  # won't be indexed, raises FieldRequiredError

-Or using dictionary in case of Python3:
+Using dictionary in case of Python 3:

 .. code:: python